-- Reduction in CAPEX, by contributing to more efficient design and avoiding the need for expensive changes and/or rework late in design. - Reducing the need for re-work during or after construction. - Reduction in the life cycle costs of operating and maintaining facilities (OPEX). - Improvements in HSE performance, and reduced operational HSE risk.
+- · Reduction in CAPEX. - Reducing the need for re-work during or after construction. - Reduction in the life cycle costs of operating and maintaining facilities (OPEX). - Improvements in HSE performance, and reduced operational HSE risk.

 The key processes

 It should be initiated in the SELECT phase of projects.
 The figure below summarises the activities to be conducted in each of the SELECT, DEFINE and EXECUTE phases of the project lifecycle.